Code and Software

 Graph Random Neural Features

-Graph Random Neural Features (GRNF) is an embedding method from graph-structured data to real vectors based on a family of graph neural networks.
+A graph-level embedding method based on a family of graph neural networks.
 GRNF can be used within traditional processing methods or as a training-free input layer of a graph neural network.
-The theoretical guarantees that accompany GRNF ensure that the considered graph distance is metric, hence allowing to distinguish any pair of non-isomorphic graphs, and that GRNF approximately preserves its metric structure.
+The repository provides a Spektral (TensorFlow) implementation:

 from tensorflow.keras.layers import Input, Dense